mars0i/masonclj/README.md

 the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)

-## What's here?

-What is masonclj, why would I want to use it, and how would I use it?
+## What is masonclj and how to use it?

 The [masonclj
 documentation](https://github.com/mars0i/masonclj/blob/master/doc/masonclj/README.md)
 is in the doc/masonclj directory.

+## Useful background material

 [General-purpose notes on Clojure with MASON or other approaches to ABMs](https://github.com/mars0i/masonclj/blob/master/doc/general/README.md)